Academic literature on the topic 'Exponential Family of distribution'

 Abstract:

 In 2018, Raul Matsushita, Donald Pianto, Bernardo B. De Andrade, Andre Cançado & Sergio Da Silva published a paper titled ”Touchard distribution”, which presented a model that is a two-parameter extension of the Poisson distribution.
 This model has its normalizing constant related to the Touchard polynomials, hence the name of this model.
 This diploma thesis is concerned with the properties of the Touchard distribution for which delta is known.
-Two asymptotic tests based on two different statistics were carried out for comparison in a Touchard model with two independent samples, supported by simulations in R.
+Two asymptotic tests based on two different statistics were carried out for comparison in a Touchard model with two independent samples, supported by s

 APA, Harvard, Vancouver, ISO, and other styles